Subject Leader - Mrs Cassell

-In Religious Education, children are able to investigate and reflect on some of the most fundamental questions asked by people, engage with different faiths, values and traditions and develop a deep understanding of the beliefs and practices that influence cultures and societies in our community and around the world.
-We do this through learning about and from a variety of beliefs such as Christianity, Hinduism and Judaism.
-Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
+In Religious Education, our aim is for children to investigate and reflect on some of the most fundamental questions asked by people, engage with different faiths, values and traditions and develop a deep understanding of the beliefs and practices that influence cultures and societies in our community and around the world.

 The Religious Education curriculum forms an important part of our school’s spiritual, moral, social and cultural teaching.
 It also promotes education for citizenship and Philosophy for Children (P4C).